tribprev/tribprev.github.io/issues/_current/townsend.md

 ---

-Of mannequins
+Of mannequin flesh

 ---

-The most violent
+The most dangerous

 ---

-Thing you can do
+Thing Loo could do

 ---

-Is name it
+Is abstract it all

 ---

-A ceiling
+An atmosphere disrupted

 ---